 Bock holds an M.B.A. from California State University, San Francisco and a B.S. in biology from California State University, Chico.
 In 1992 Lou was published in Nature magazine.
 Bock et al. Nature 355, 564-566 (1992).

-Chavarría joined BioMarin from Booz Allen Hamilton, where she was a Management Consultant leading business development activities and client projects in the healthcare space.
-Before Booz Allen, Chavarría held different positions with increasing level of responsibility at Genentech and at the FDA’s Center for Devices and Radiological Health.
+Prior to BioMarin, she was a Management Consultant leading business development activities and client projects in the healthcare space at Booz Allen Hamilton.
+Before Booz Allen, Delia held different positions with increasing level of responsibility at Genentech and at the FDA’s Center for Devices and Radiological Health.

-Chavarría holds an M.B.A. from the Haas School of Business at University of California, Berkeley and a B.S.E. in Chemical Engineering from Tulane University.
+Delia holds an MBA from the Haas School of Business at University of California, Berkeley and a BSE in Chemical Engineering from Tulane University.

 Augustine “Augie” Cheng has been CEO and chief legal officer of Skysong Innovations since July 2007.
 Cheng is a member of the board of directors of Skysong Innovations.
 He serves as the designated IP Official for ASU, and is a member of the executive team of ASU’s Office of Knowledge Enterprise Development.
 In November 2011, Cheng was also appointed senior vice president and managing director of the ASU Foundation, the parent company of Skysong Innovations.